+Mail Server

+controller can send emails for resetting you ng the system logs.
+For security reasons, w efully.

+SMTP Server: C Enable

+SMTP: example.url

+Port: 25 (1-65535)

+SSL: Enable

+Authentication: Enable

-Mail Server notifications, Server, the controller can send emails for resetting your password, pushing and delivering the system logs.
-For security reasons, we recommand that you il Server carefully.
-SMTP Server: Enable SMTP: example.url Port: 25 (1-65535) SSL: C Enable Authentication: Enable Sender Address: example@sender.address (Optional) Test SMTP Server: Send Test Email to example@tp-link.com Send SMTP Enter the URL or IP address of the SMTP server according to the instructions of the email service provider.
+Sender Address: example@sender.address (Optional)

+Test SMTP Server: Send Test Email to example@tp-link.co m Send

+SMTP Enter the URL or IP address of the SMTP server according to the instructions of the email service provider.
 Port Configure the port used by the SMTP server according to the instructions of the email service provider.
 SSL Enable or disable SSL according to the instructions of the email service provider.
 SSL (Secure Sockets Layer) is used to create an encrypted link between the controller and the SMTP server.
 Authentication Enable or disable Authentication according to the instructions of the email service provider.
 If Authentication is enabled, the SMTP server requires the username and password for authentication.
 Username Enter the username for your email account if Authentication is enabled.
 Password Enter the password for your email account if Authentication is enabled.
 Sender Address (Optional) Specify the sender address of the email.
 Test SMTP Server Test the Mail Server configuration by sending a test email to an email address that you specify.